 The sport is hugely popular in Hispanic American countries such as Argentina and Mexico as well as in Spain and is now spreading rapidly across Europe.
 The sport's popularity along the Costa del Sol in southern Spain has exposed it to a large number of British visitors, leading to an increased popularity of the sport in the UK.
 There are currently over 35 venues with more than 70 padel courts in the UK & Ireland and this number is expected to grow dramatically.

 iPadel is actively involved in the development and promotion of Padel Tennis in the UK.
 Our aim is to showcase this fantastic sport to a wider audience and increase participation to the level required for official recognition and beyond. iPadel promotes players, clubs, events, tournaments and holidays.
 We are committed to encouraging more tennis and other sports clubs to embrace padel and add courts to their existing facilities.
-We are aligned with Padel Tech, endorsed by LTA Padel, (formerly British Padel) as a recommended padel court supplier.
+We have researched the market and are able to recommend a selection of padel court suppliers to suit the varying requirements of clubs looking to install padel courts.
 Be aware, padel tennis is highly addictive, once tried you will be hooked for life!

 We help to identify suitable locations to build floodlit padel tennis courts.
 Preferred sites would be existing tennis and squash clubs who wish to add this exciting new sport to their racquets portfolio.
 Padel tennis courts are 20m x 10m so up to 3 padel courts can be built on one tennis court, thereby increasing the use of space and court occupancy.
 Padel courts can also be built on any unused space as all necessary ground works and site preparation will be provided.
 Other potential sites for padel courts to be built include golf clubs, hotels, gyms, sports centres, schools and universities and private homes.